spamscanner/spamscanner/README.md

 A common example of this is a link of `рaypal.com` which when converted to ASCII is `xn--aypal-uye.com` – but when rendered it looks almost identical (if not identical) to `paypal.com`.

-This method also conditionally downloads every 1.5 hours (configurable) the [PhishTank](https://phishtank.com/) database in JSON format from <http://data.phishtank.com/data/online-valid.json>.

-In addition to checking against [PhishTank][], if you are using Cloudflare's DNS servers of `1.1.1.3` and `1.0.0.3` as mentioned in [Requirements](#requirements)) it also does a DNS lookup to resolve the hostname (using DNS over HTTPS with a fallback of [dns.resolve4](https://nodejs.org/api/dns.html#dns_dns_resolve4_hostname_options_callback)) – and if it returns `0.0.0.0` then it is considered to be phishing.
+If you are using Cloudflare's DNS servers of `1.1.1.3` and `1.0.0.3` as mentioned in [Requirements](#requirements)), then if there are any HTTPS over DNS request errors, it will fallback to use the DNS servers set on the system for lookups, which would in turn use Cloudflare for Family DNS. (using DNS over HTTPS with a fallback of [dns.resolve4](https://nodejs.org/api/dns.html#dns_dns_resolve4_hostname_options_callback)) – and if it returns `0.0.0.0` then it is considered to be phishing.

 ### `scanner.getExecutableResults(mail)`